dimitri/pgcopydb/docs/ref/pgcopydb_restore.rst

-     --source          Directory where to find the schema custom files --target          Postgres URI to the source database --drop-if-exists  On the target database, clean-up from a postvious run first
+     --source          Directory where to find the schema custom files --target          Postgres URI to the source database --drop-if-exists  On the target database, clean-up from a previous run first --no-owner        Do not set ownership of objects to match the original database

 Description
 -----------